-Staying energized during pregnancy can be difficulty, particularly if you were a ten-cups-of-coffee-a-day kind of person before pregnancy.
+Staying energized during pregnancy can be tough, particularly if you were a “many coffee or energy drinks” a day kind of person before pregnancy.
 Fortunately, there are some things you can do to help keep you full of energy (or maybe half-full) throughout pregnancy.

 Why is it hard to stay energized during pregnancy?

-Nobody ever said growing a human being was easy – between the extra weight, the 50% larger blood volume, the decrease in lung capacity, and the hormones coursing through your veins that are likely to make you feel sluggish, it’s completely normal and expected to feel fatigued during pregnancy.
-Fatigue can start early – even before you get that positive pregnancy test – and extend throughout pregnancy, though the reasons for fatigue trend from more hormonal causes early, to physical causes (gaining weight) later.
+Nobody ever said growing a human being was easy.
+Between the extra weight, the larger blood volume, the decrease in lung capacity, and the hormones that are likely to make you feel sluggish, it’s normal to feel fatigued during pregnancy.
+Fatigue can start early—even before you get that positive pregnancy test—and extend throughout pregnancy, though the reasons for fatigue trend from more hormonal causes early to physical causes later.

 What are some ways to stay energized?

-• Rest: As you probably know, getting enough rest is absolutely crucial for your energy level, but getting enough sleep is easier said than done.
-You may want to look into pregnancy sleep aids if you’re having trouble finding a comfortable spot, but even a quick powernap can really do the trick when it comes to your energy level
+- Rest: As you probably know, rest is crucial for your energy level, but getting enough sleep is easier said than done.
+If you’re having trouble finding a comfortable spot, you may want to look into pregnancy sleep aids, but even a quick power nap can really do the trick.

 Is there a place for caffeine?